livecode/livecode/docs/notes/feature-resolution_independence.md

 Automatically scale stacks on desktop systems with high resolution displays.
 This will function in the same way as the current support for mobile devices.
 Support for automatic scaling will be added for desktop operating systems that support high resolution displays.
 This currently includes Windows 7 & 8 and OSX Mountain Lion.

-###Server graphics.

-Support for creating images for output on a web server, for example by composing a set of objects and using "export snapshot ... " to generate the image data.